open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 Shuts down the processor.
 Called when SDK is shut down.
 This is an opportunity for processor to do any cleanup required.

-`Shutdown` should be called only once for each `SpanProcessor` instance.
+`Shutdown` SHOULD be called only once for each `SpanProcessor` instance.
 After the call to `Shutdown` subsequent calls to `OnStart`, `OnEnd`, or `ForceFlush` are not allowed.

+`Shutdown` MUST include the effects of `ForceFlush`.

-Language library authors can decide if they want to make `Shutdown` a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+`Shutdown` SHOULD complete within some timeout. `Shutdown` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.

-`Shutdown` should not run indefinitely.
 Language library authors can decide if they want to make the shutdown timeout configurable.

 #### ForceFlush()

-Export all pending spans to the configured `Exporter` that have not yet been exported.
+Exports all pending spans to the configured `Exporter` that have not yet been exported.

-`ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+`ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.

-`ForceFlush` should only be called in cases where it is absolutely necessary, such as when using some FaaS providers that may suspend the process after an invocation, but before the `Processor` exports the completed spans.
+`ForceFlush` SHOULD only be called in cases where it is absolutely necessary, such as when using some FaaS providers that may suspend the process after an invocation, but before the `Processor` exports the completed spans.

-`ForceFlush` should not run indefinitely.
+`ForceFlush` SHOULD complete within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
 Language library authors can decide if they want to make the flush timeout configurable.

 ### Built-in span processors